jenwin/would-you-rather-app/README.md

 # would-you-rather-app
 An app built with React and Redux.
-A user can login, ask (create) and answer questions, view poll results, view scores on the leadership board.
+A user can login, ask and answer questions, view poll results, view the highest scores on the leaderboard.

 ## How to Start
 - Clone or Download